trbll/trbll.github.io/_posts/2025-01-18-brain-state-prediction-to-memory-engineering.md

 ### Trajectory of Impending Improvements

 The brain study reminds me of GPT-3.
 In the same way that we provided some context and examples to GPT-3 with our input prompt, the 20 seconds of fMRI data is providing context and examples to the brain state prediction model.
 Along these lines then, the same way that GPT-3 completes the text from our input prompts, the brain state prediction model can predict the next few brain states from the fMRI input data.
 It stands to reason that the improvements we have seen in LLMs since GPT-3 will be seen in brain state prediction.
-Not only is this logical from the standpoint of continous technology advancement (we have nowhere to progress but forward), but much of the groundwork required for these improvements have already been laid.
+Not only is this logical from the standpoint of continuous technology advancement (we have nowhere to progress but forward), but much of the groundwork required for these improvements have already been laid.

 Soon we should see analogous improvements in brain state prediction along the lines of:
 - **Increased input length:** longer fMRI history provided as contextual input to the model.